mkbworks/csen240/README.md

 This notebook file estimates the price of a house based on the area of the house (measured in sq ft).
 It employs univariate linear regression model to train and predict the target values.

-- The input values are regularized using L2 (Lasso) regularization to avoid overfitting.
+- The input values are regularized using L2 (Ridge) regularization to avoid overfitting.
 - It uses `batch gradient descent` algorithm to minimise the model's empirical loss and find the corresponding model parameters.

 ### housing_price_multivariate.ipynb